-Follow my simple tips to open up your talent pools and engage top talent:
+Follow our simple tips to open up your talent pools and engage top talent:

 - To connect with Tiptoers, it’s important that you have an effective employee referral program to engage them if they reach out to friends and ex-colleagues.